-With the Alexander Technique you learn how to look after yourself better in daily life.
-People have Alexander lessons for many reasons, some of the most common are to help:
+Learning the Alexander Technique is a life enhancing experience.
+You will learn how to look after yourself better in daily life, finding a more joyful and less effortful approach to your everyday activities.
+People begin Alexander lessons for many reasons, some of the most common are to help:

 - Alleviate back or neck pain and associated incapacity

-- Release muscle tension and stiffness to allow greater freedom of movement with less effort
+- Release muscle tension and stiffness to allow greater and easier freedom of movement

 - Improve balance and coordination